-In accordance with Government Auditing Standards, we have also issued our report dated January 9, 2019, on our consideration of the District's Building Fund (Measure L) internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters for the District's Building Fund (Measure L).
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance for the District's Building Fund (Measure L).
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the District's Building Fund (Measure L) internal control over financial reporting and compliance for the District's Building Fund (Measure L).
+In accordance with Government Auditing Standards, we have also issued our report dated February 4, 2022, on our consideration of the District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters specific to the Building Fund (Measure L).
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Building Fund's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the District's internal control over financial reporting and compliance for the Building Fund (Measure L) activity.